pnnl/tesp/doc/TESP_Overview.rst

 without having to rebuild all of GridLAB-D. Much of the future work envisioned for TESP would focus on significantly expanding the numbers and capabilities of TEAgents.
-Regarding the other new work highlighted in Figure 1, section 1.3 (next) describes the Growth Model and section 1.5 describes the Valuation scripts.
+Regarding the other new work highlighted in :numref:`fig_federates`, section 1.3 (next) describes the Growth Model and section 1.5 describes the Valuation scripts.

 Operational and Growth Models